 If available, the NG-RAN node shall include the Cell Portion ID IE in the E-CID MEASUREMENT REPORT message.
 Upon reception of the Cell Portion ID IE, the LMF may use the value as the cell portion for the measurement.

+If available, the NG-RAN node shall include the Mobile Access Point Location Information IE in the E-CID MEASUREMENT REPORT message.
+Upon reception of the Mobile Access Point Location Information IE, the LMF may use the value as the location information of the mobile NG-RAN access point that is associated to the mobile TRP.